 Problems

-Commonplace clichés can be problematic in writing and communication because they tend to be overused, lack originality, and can be indicative of lazy thinking or writing.
-Here are a couple of problems with clichés, each illustrated with examples.
+Commonplace clichés can cause problems in writing and communication since they are overused, lack originality, and can be indicative of lazy thinking or writing.
+Here are a couple of issues with clichés, each illustrated with examples.

 The use of clichés can make the speaker or writer seem less creative, thoughtful or insightful, potentially undermining their credibility or the seriousness with which their message is received.